The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 The Hollywood screenwriter and director behind films like "The Pick-up Artist," "The Gambler" and "Bugsy" was accused by multiple women of sexual harassment throughout the years in a piece from the Los Angeles Times.
 The women said Toback would lure them to hotel rooms, movie trailers and other places for what was billed as interviews or auditions.
 But the women say these meetings would quickly turn sexual in nature.

 Toback told the newspaper he had never met any of the women -- or if he did meet them, it "was for five minutes and (he had) no recollection."
+He said that for the last 22 years, it was "biologically impossible" for him to take part in the behavior the women described in the article, saying he had diabetes and a heart condition requiring medication, the Los Angeles Times reported.
+He declined to elaborate.

 Ben Affleck

-Note: This story has been updated to include additional accusations and reporting.